 - Powissett Lodge — Pass the Main Office on the left.
 Continue for about 1.5 miles.
 The parking area is on the left, and Powissett Lodge is a short walk up the road.

 - Trading Post and Simches Family Center — Pass the Main Office on the left.
 Continue for about 1 mile.
 You will pass a small island in the road, turn sharply up a hill, and pass the Trading Post on the right.
 Park in the gravel lot on the left, opposite the Trading Post.

-Please note that Membership Beach has a separate entrance.
+Please note that Hale Summer Club (formerly known as Membership Beach) has a separate entrance.
 From Route 109, turn onto Dover Road and continue for about 1 mile.
-Membership Beach’s entrance is on the right; its street sign reads “Bruné Way” (a.k.a “Hill Street” if you’re using GPS).
+Hale Summer Club’s entrance is on the right; its street sign reads “Bruné Way” (a.k.a “Hill Street” if you’re using GPS).
 If you miss it, you will pass Grossman Camp and need to turn around.

 Once You Arrive